mvllow/tailwindcss-safe-area/readme.md

     height: -webkit-fill-available;
   }

-  /* If you are using React, you should add it on the root div as well */
+  /* If using React, set height on the root div as well */
   #root {
     height: -webkit-fill-available;
   }